-The RnR Note is supported by a Conservation Innovation Grant (CIG) from the USDA's Natural Resource Conservation Service (NRCS).
-With this grant, Iroquois Valley is able to accelerate the development of this product.
-The Conservation Innovation Grant also allows Iroquois Valley to invest in underwriting software, offset operating expenses related to developing and deploying this product, engage in partnerships to measure the impact of conservation practices across the portfolio and in segments, including by Rooted in Regeneration borrowers, and evaluate opportunities to reward and incentivize farmers for conservation.
-We are excited to learn about both measuring and rewarding our farmers for mindfully stewarding their land.
+The conceptualization and launch of this Note and RNR Pool have been supported by a Conservation Innovation Grant (CIG) from the USDA's Natural Resource Conservation Service (NRCS).
+With this grant, Iroquois Valley accelerated the development of this product.
+The CIG also allows Iroquois Valley to invest in underwriting software, offset operating expenses related to developing and deploying this product, engage in partnerships to measure the impact of conservation practices across the portfolio and in segments, including by Rooted in Regeneration borrowers, and evaluate opportunities to reward and incentivize farmers for conservation.

 Iroquois Valley initially received approval from NRCS for this CIG in 2019.
 In the process of managing that project, Iroquois Valley determined that it could be successful in delivering one of the original elements, which included adapting our underwriting to materially value and incentivize conservation within the risk assessment.
 However, we also realized that the original focus on operating capital was not aligning with farmer demand.
 The Company was therefore seeking to re-align the project to be more innovative and relevant for our farmer network.
-Simultaneously, 2020 was a year in which Iroquois Valley experienced more interest from socially disadvantaged farmers than in the past.
-In that year, three investments out of twenty-four were with BIPOC lessees and borrowers, representing 12.5% of transactions closed.
-Although our first relationship with a BIPOC farming community was formalized in 2017, 2020 showed us an accelerated interest from both BIPOC farmers and investors to expand our offerings.
-The alarming rate of land loss in communities of color highlights the urgency for creating this specific type of financial product.

-Iroquois Valley believes the CIG presented a powerful opportunity to reevaluate its approach to underwriting through the lens of diversity, equity, and inclusion and to intentionally design a loan product to better meet BIPOC farmers needs.
-We are grateful that the NRCS supported our project change request and that this work is underway.
+Iroquois Valley believes the CIG presented a powerful opportunity to reevaluate its approach to underwriting and to intentionally design a loan product to better meet the needs of farmers and ranchers.
+We are grateful that the NRCS supported our project and that this work is underway.

-INCLUSIVE UNDERWRITING AT IROQUOIS VALLEY
+UNDERWRITING AT IROQUOIS VALLEY